schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 \ce{A^- + R^+S^- <=>  S^- + R^+A^-}.
 ```

-A characteristic charge $\nu$ is introduced that accounts for the number of binding sites occupied by the molecule.
+A characteristic charge $\nu$ is introduced to account for the number of binding sites occupied by the molecule.
-By convention, the component index for the salt is $i = 0$.
+By convention, the component index for the salt is defined as $i = 0$.

-The equilibrium with respect to a reference component $S$ is given by
+The equilibrium with respect to a reference component $S$ is expressed as:

 ```{math}
 :label: sma_selectivity